 Early Orthodontic Treatment for Children

-Early treatment (also known as Phase One) typically begins around age eight or nine (Phase Two will begin around age 11 or older).
-The goal of early treatment is to correct the growth of the jaw and certain bite problems, such as underbite.
-Early treatment also helps to make room for permanent teeth to come in properly, lessening the chance of extractions in the future.
+Early treatment or the Phase One, typically begins around age eight or nine and Phase Two at age around 11 or older.
+Early treatment is mainly to correct the growth of the jaw and certain bite problems, such as underbite.
+It also helps the permanent teeth to grow in the right position to avoid the possibility of extractions later on.

 Signs that your child may need early orthodontic treatment:

 - Early or late loss of baby teeth (your child should typically start losing teeth around age five, and will have all permanent teeth around age 13)